phosphorik/batarang/README.md

 connection.
 If you're building without a framework, setting your connection up in BatarangDB.php is a reasonable choice.

+To install, simply include Batarang.php at the beginning of your application and edit BatarangConfig.php so that it knows what database to use.
+You're ready to go!

 Integration with CodeIgniter
 ----------------------------